India News | MP: Door-to-door Survey Under 'Kill Corona' Drive from July 1 | LatestLY

-Bhopal, Jun 28 (PTI) The Madhya Pradesh government will launch a 'Kill Corona' campaign from July 1 to control the spread of coronavirus in the state.
+Bhopal, Jun 28 (PTI) The Madhya Pradesh government will launch a 'Kill Corona' campaign from July 1 to control the spread of COVID-19 in the state.

 Chouhan said during the 15-day campaign, 2.5 lakh tests will be carried out and 15,000 to 20,000 samples would be collected daily, according to a press release.